Bankoga/golem/README.md

 There are two main approaches worth mentioning when it comes to answering the larger questions we have broached.

 - reality requires alogical explanation (i.e. maths shouldn't work)
-- logic is a sufficient explanation for reality (maths is but logic and so it should be terrifyingly effective)
+- logic is a sufficient explanation for reality (maths are but logic and rightly so should be terrifyingly effective)

 Most of the time, I've experienced camp A as a reason for organic chemistry to be necessary, and camp B as a reason why it is not necessary.
 Though the divide between the two is unclear.
 Magic seems isomorphic to logic in function, and we've just gotten better at determing how the magic what we experience works.
 Humans are great at overcomplication, but with overcomplication there is a nugget of truth.
 Over interpretation of historical things, and things that are actually going on is by and large a result of semantic byproduct accretion.
 We have noisy minds.
 It's simply a thing.